Note: "Command Post" was previously named "FCPX Hacks".

-Final Cut Pro X is great, but like any app, it’s not perfect.
+Final Cut Pro X is a great app, but like any app, it’s not perfect.
 Many users have requested additional features or enhancements that they’d like to see, and as you’d expect, some are added and some are not.
 Richard Taylor of fcpx.tv maintains a long list, and he’s been asking for a scrolling timeline (that moves along with the playhead) for years.
 Scott Simmons wanted an easy way to spot the browser playhead, and blogged about it.
-But this time, the request wasn’t ignored.
+The call was heard, but not by Apple.

 Yep, that’s right, turns out that an independent, professed non-developer can add collaboration support to a major NLE, on his own, because somebody asked nicely.
-There’s tons of other stuff too: control over the frequency of automatic backups, shortcuts for commands that don’t normally have shortcuts, and new ways to apply transitions and effects.
-Lots more besides.
+There’s tons of other stuff too: batch export (yes, finally), control over the frequency of automatic backups, shortcuts for up to five of each of your favorite video effects, audio effects, transitions, generators and titles, and many other hidden features.

-If it hangs or stalls, be patient, but ready to kill it with Command-Option-Escape if needed.
-It’s still very much in development, after all.
 Finally, if you can, send Chris a donation through his blog page.
-FCPX Hacks is free, but it’s worth much more than that.
+Command Post is free, but it’s worth much more than that.
 Chris, we salute you.
+Again!

 Iain Anderson is an Apple Certified Trainer, videographer, editor, animator, writer, designer and occasional coder based in Brisbane, Australia. http://www.trainingbrisbane.com and @funwithstuff on Twitter.

 - Tags: add-on, best of, collaboration, command, editing, free, hack, menu, plug-in, post, scrolling, shortcuts, timeline